top of page

 I love to play.
 I spent most of my childhood protecting my treasured home from imaginary pirates and pesky vikings on a makeshift boat (i.e. standing in mud puddles with tree branches for oars).
 I spent a decade (okay, maybe two…) defending what I love against villainous characters, relying on my glorious sword fighting skills, and integrating my family’s abilities to play with me to overcome seemingly impossible hurdles.
 Little did I know, my childhood prepared me for life’s tumultuous obstacles.
 Obstacles that unfortunately, made it difficult to remain youthful.
 I recognize that when we grow up, we often lose the ability to play and connect with our senses.
 During moments of heartache, loss, and upheaval, we forget how to attune to our mind, body, soul, and spirit.
 Through Somatic and Mindful techniques, including, but not limited to, Synergetic Play Therapy, Integrated Somatic Trauma Therapy, EMDR, psychedelic assisted therapy, and attachment strategies, it is my goal to support you to connect with yourself and find new ways to manage issues.

 It is my belief that everyone needs a form of play in their life to combat life’s distressing moments.
-Play can range from creative expression such as music, art or movement, to connecting with nature, playing sports, or having a tea party with your unresolved emotions.
-And while play can be scary to many people, I think I can provide your family with tools to ease you into a safe, inviting, and culturally responsive world to process and heal.
+Play can range from creative expression such as music, art or movement, being in nature, playing sports, or having a tea party with your unresolved emotions.
+And while play can be scary to many people, I think I can provide you with tools to ease you into a safe, inviting, and culturally responsive world to process and become empowered.
+I also recognize how privilege impacts the therapeutic relationship and how as a white, heterosexual, straight woman I hold great privilege.
+I feel passionately about offering a space for all identities, orientations, spirituality, and relational configurations.

 For more than a decade, I’ve been honored to witness my client’s growth and resilience.
-While my primary therapeutic language is play, I strongly believe in healing through an attachment focused, experiential, holistic and integrated lens.
-I understand that the therapeutic relationship is rooted in connection, comfort, and a willingness to explore discomfort, pain, hurt, and trauma.
+I strongly believe in healing through an attachment focused, experiential, holistic and integrated lens.
+I understand that the therapeutic relationship is rooted in connection, comfort, and a willingness to explore discomfort, attachment wounds, and grief.
 I believe every person(s) has a story to tell, and sometimes those stories need new antidotes.
-I look forward to connecting with your child, adolescent, family or individual self and collaborating together to cultivate genuine growth.
+I look forward to connecting with your child, adolescent, family or individual self and collaborating together to cultivate genuine growth in a sacred and healing space.